mengu/turbogag/docs/TurboGag_Tutorial_Part_1.rst

 Let's learn TurboGears by example.

-Since Reddit is already open sourced we are going to teach you how to build a 9gag clone with TurboGears.
+Since Reddit is already open source, we are going to teach you to build a 9gag clone with TurboGears.
 We are going to let our users share and like funny and interesting photos and videos.
-Our users will be able to signup via Facebook and vote the submissions.
-After you are done with this tutorial you will learn:
+Our users will be able to signup via Facebook and vote on the submissions.
+This tutorial will teach you how to:

-* Working with built-in authentication and authorization.
+* Work with built-in authentication and authorization.
-* Working with forms and validation.
+* Work with forms and validation.
-* Using sessions
+* Use sessions
-* Using TurboGears admin panel.
+* Use TurboGears admin panel.
-* Using SQLAlchemy.
+* Use SQLAlchemy.

-By reading this tutorial, you hereby acknowledge you have a working TurboGears installation.
+You should have a working TurboGears installation to complete this tutorial.
 It sounded like very enterprisey, didn't it?
 Fear not, installing TurboGears will only take a few minutes depending on your internet connection.

 Requirements before installation
 --------------------------------
-You need Python 2.x and virtualenv in your system in order to install TurboGears.
+You need Python 2.x and virtualenv in your system to install TurboGears.

     1. `Download Python <http://www.python.org/getit/>`_